-631 Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.
-Be not overcome of evil, but overcome evil with good. - Romans 12:20-21
+635 Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.
+Be not overcome of evil, but overcome evil with good. - Romans 12:20-21 who needs it will be truly reconciled to God.
+But if you're having trouble with this parallelism, replace the word "all" with the variable x again in both verses 16 and 20 of Colossians 1 - in fact, do it in all the verses from verse 16 to verse from verse from

-632 When a man's ways please the Lord, he maketh even his enemies to be at peace with him. - Proverbs 16:7
+636 When a man's ways please the Lord, he maketh even his enemies to be at peace with him. - Proverbs 16:7

-633 Wherefore I give you to understand, that no man speaking by the Spirit of God calleth Jesus accursed: and that no man can say that Jesus is the Lord, but by the Holy Ghost. - 1 Corinthians 12:3
+637 Wherefore I give you to understand, that no man speaking by the Spirit of God calleth Jesus accursed: and that no man can say that Jesus is the Lord, but by the Holy Ghost. - 1 Corinthians 12:3